shanecelis/KeySequences/README.md

 - Consider adding a global disable for use when [an input field is being used](https://forum.unity.com/threads/how-to-disable-movement-keys-when-typing-into-input-box.389942/#post-4333129).

-- There is one string created from a string buffer each time an input is created to query against the trie.
-Is there a way to avoid that allocation?
+- ~~There is one string created from a string buffer each time an input is created to query against the trie.~~ Is there a way to avoid that allocation?

+  Yes.
+I have forked the [rm.Trie](https://github.com/shanecelis/rm.Trie) library and modified a few methods to accept an IEnumerable<char> which string does implement, so it is backward source compatible.
+And I implemented an IEnumerable that caches one IEnumerator to avoid an allocation.
+(I did try using a struct IEnumerator, which avoids any allocation in a `foreach` loop; however, there is a boxing allocation when passed to another method.)

+  The result of this is that the "1 Demo New InputSystem" no longer allocates on key presses, and only allocates[^1] on accepted key sequences.

+  The "0 Demo Legacy InputManager" on the other hand does allocate a string when Unity's `Input.inputString` is called.
+This is somewhat unavoidable due to Unity's API.
+There are more [notes in sample code](Samples~/0 Demo Legacy InputManager/InputManagerExample.cs).
+But one might imagine your game has suffered worse problems than an errant string allocation.
+This issue recommends using the new InputSystem's `Keyboard.current.onTextInput` but doesn't preclude using the old one.
+As a compromise you could use both: Keep your old code and use the new API.

 - Consider adding a timeout for accumulated key sequences.
 Or a means for the user to timeout it out themselves.

 - Q: Is there a way of getting the hardware keys pressed rather than relying on the `char` produced?

+## License

+This package is released under the MIT license.

 ## Acknowledgements

 This package was originally generated from [Shane Celis](https://twitter.com/shanecelis)'s [unity-package-template](https://github.com/shanecelis/unity-package-template).

+[^1]: There are a few other allocations: a) the `accumulated` property if called will allocate a string but 1-length strings are cached, so holding down a button will only allocate a string once.